fernandreu/blazor-pages/README.md

 - providing the full solution from where the pages are built;
-- showing the use of an auxiliary [Shared](src/Shared) project which could be re-used in the ASP.NET Core server; and
+- showing the use of an auxiliary [Shared](src/Shared) project which could be re-used in the ASP.NET Core server (similarly to how the combined client- and server-side Blazor template does); and
 - automating the entire build and deployment to GitHub Pages.